-Definitions of Integrated Marketing and why integrated omnichannel marketing is essential to the success of your business
+Examples and definitions of integrated marketing today.
+Find out why integrated omnichannel marketing is essential to the success of your business

 The first definition sits closest to home.
 At Smart Insights, we define Integrated Marketing as follows: